Joint Replacement Surgeries

 - Total hip joint revision

-The Orthopedic Hospital introduced robotic-assisted joint replacement (link to new page) services to northeastern Indiana.
+The Orthopedic Hospital introduced robotic-arm assisted joint replacement services to northeastern Indiana.
 This technology transforms the way hip, knee and partial knee replacement surgery is performed.
 Virtual 3-D modeling enables surgeons to have a more predictable surgical experience and develop personalized surgical plans for each patient based on diagnosis and anatomy.

 Outpatient Joint Replacement is Standard of Care